zwettemaan/CEPSparker/ReadMe.md

 - A text editor
 - Google Chrome browser, Google Chromium, or cefclient

-Warning: you must read and ingest the information below.
+Warning: you must read and mentally ingest the information below.
+You should complete the 'whirlwind tour' at least once.

 Otherwise, you **will** get stuck.

 The CEPSparker.zip file contains a **precursor** to the project.